How to Duplicate a Google Ads Campaign (+ Why You Should)

 This is how retargeting campaigns can enjoy 147% higher conversion rates than regular campaigns.

-The returns on ad spend (ROAS) is an important metric that determines how much profit you’re making from running an ad campaign.
+The return on ad spend (ROAS) is an important metric that determines how much profit you’re making from running an ad campaign.

 Essentially, you want your ad costs low and your conversions high.
 This is why adjusting your bidding strategy is always recommended to ensure you’re meeting your campaign goals with minimal spending.